-- the application of additional capital financing resources (such as unapplied capital receipts); or - increasing the annual revenue charge
+- the application of additional capital financing resources (such as unapplied capital receipts); or - increasing the annual revenue charge.

-The Council's CFR is shown below, and is a key prudential indicator.
-The opening balances include the PPP/NPD scheme on the balance sheet, which increases the Council's borrowing need, this is shown to give a complete picture of the Council's debt, however no borrowing is actually required against these schemes as a borrowing facility is included in the contract and as such, this is removed from the bottom line.
-The CFR is forecast to rise over the next few years, as capital expenditure financed by borrowing increases.
+The Council's CFR is shown below and is a key prudential indicator.
+The opening balances include the PPP/NPD scheme on the balance sheet, which increases the Council's borrowing need.
+This is shown to give a complete picture of the Council's debt.
+However, no borrowing is actually required against these schemes as a borrowing facility is included in the contract and, as such, this is subtracted from the total CFR to identify the Loans CFR.
+The Loans CFR is forecast to rise over the next few years as capital expenditure financed by borrowing increases.